agoering/spice-pinball/docs/analog-tones.md

 Now upload the sketch and interact with the analog sensors.
 Try the following modifications (remember to save as **analog-tones-mod** in your **Mod** folder!):

-1. Combine elements from **analog-tones** and **analog-digital** to play tones on the speaker, but only when one input is used as a button.
+1. Combine elements from the **analog-tones** and **analog-digital** sketches to play tones on the speaker, but only when one input is used as a button.
 For example, use the piezo as a button and use the FSR and proximity sensor to produce the tone.
-2.

 **_CHECKPOINT!_**